 If lost you must apply to the relevant exam board for replacements at a cost of £45 per certificate.

-The awarding bodies have designated Tuesday 29th June 2021as a ‘contingency day’ for examinations.
+The awarding bodies have designated DATE TO BE CONFIRMEDas a ‘contingency day’ for examinations.
 This is consistent with the qualification regulators’ document Exam system contingency plan: England, Wales and Northern Ireland.

 The designation of a ‘contingency day’ within the common examination timetable is in the event of national or local disruption to examinations.
 It is part of the awarding bodies’ standard contingency planning for examinations.

-Candidates therefore must remain available until Tuesday 29th June 2021 should an awarding body need to invoke its contingency plan.
+Candidates therefore must remain available until DATE TO BE COMFIRMED should an awarding body need to invoke its contingency plan.

 Year 7 & 8 Exam Week - Tuesday 5th January - Friday 8th January 2021